Whenever you need us, we’re here.

 When you hire us, we immediately go to work on your case.
 We will deal with the insurance company, the investigation, gathering of your medical bills, and building your case.

-After getting your vehicle repaired or replaced, you only have 1 job to do after hiring us.
+After getting your vehicle repaired or replaced, you only have one job to do after hiring us.
 Get better.
-We want you to focus on your recovery and follow all your doctors' orders.
+We want you to focus on your recovery and follow all your doctors’ orders.
 Doing this will hopefully put you on the path toward a full recovery.

 Immediately after you hire us, we will begin building your case.
 First, we will send a letter to the insurance company stating that you have retained representation, and that they are not allowed to contact you directly.
 They must go through us.